 Type 1 Diabetes and DKA

-One of the major complications of type 1 diabetes is diabetic ketoacidosis (DKA) which is caused by ketones.
+One of the major complications of type 1 diabetes is diabetic ketoacidosis (DKA) caused by ketones.
 There are three S’s that cause DKA, namely:

 Type 2 Diabetes

 With this type of diabetes, you have to keep in mind that the body is already resistant to insulin, and this is due to an overworked pancreas.
-To explain this condition further, let’s go back to the Pirates of the Pancreas analogy.
+So to explain this condition further, let’s go back to the Pirates of the Pancreas analogy.

 One of the main reasons why there is an overworked pancreas is due to a person’s diet – high sugar, high cholesterol, and high fat.
 Increased amounts of simple carbohydrates can do a lot of damage in the system, specifically in the pancreas.